paulcoding810/blog/content/posts/setup-vpn/index.md

 ### 3. Making Your Home Network Findable (DDNS Setup)

 If your home IP address changes, DDNS helps your VPN stay connected:
-- No-IP: Free, but you need to log in regularly
+- No-IP: Free, but you need to log in regularly (I used to use it as it's supported by my router)
 - DuckDNS: Also free, and doesn't require logins (check if your router supports it)
+- Cloudflare DDNS: My current solution.

+  If you have a domain on cloudflare (zone), you could leverage its useful [api](https://developers.cloudflare.com/dns/manage-dns-records/how-to/managing-dynamic-ip-addresses/) to keep your domain's ip updated.
+This can be achieved easily by cronjob, or a [Docker container](https://github.com/timothymiller/cloudflare-ddns) running at your host.

+After this you could update your config file from step 1 to point to the domain name instead of IP.

 ### 4. Connecting Your Devices